usgs/shakemap/docs/_sources/manual4_0/tg_contributing.rst.txt

 The developer now creates a pull request for this feature.
-This is done by logging into their account on GitHub, navigating to their fork of the repository, and clicking on the “Pull Request” button on that page.
+This is done by logging into their account on GitHub, navigating to their fork of the repository, and clicking on the "Pull Request" button on that page.
 Once the pull request has been merged by the ShakeMap repositiory admins, the developer may delete the feature branch on GitHub and their local maching.
 Then, the developer should rebase their master branch from